jeetu-gis/angular-omar/README.md

 **Project Details**

-1.You may use any design patterns, libraries, and frameworks you deem necessary to accomplish this task. (leaflet, openstreets map)
+1.You may use any design patterns, libraries, and frameworks you deem necessary to accomplish this task. (hint: material, leaflet, openstreets map)

 2.Create a fork from the [repository](https://github.com/jeetu-gis/angular-omar), if possible check in back into the same repo or check into your own git repo.
 Once completed share the repo link.